Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 The white balance setting in your camera is there to help you overcome the challenges of colors appearing differently under varying lighting conditions.

-You access the white balance settings on your camera by pressing the button labeled WB.
+You access the white balance settings on your camera by pressing the WB button.

 Auto white balance

-If you film under mixed lighting conditions the camera can also have a hard time figuring out the right white balance.
+If you film under mixed lighting conditions, the camera can also have trouble finding the right white balance.

-The camera will continuously try to match the changes in lighting by adjusting the white balance automatically.
-The result is, that you will end up with footage that changes colors all the time.
+The camera continuously tries to match the changes in lighting by adjusting the white balance automatically.
+The result is that you will end up with footage that changes colors all the time.

 Auto white balance presets

-The next best thing is to take advantage of the auto white balance presets in your camera.
+The next best thing is to use your camera’s auto white balance presets.
+The presets are dialed in, matching Kelvin’s corresponding color temperature.

 For example, the tungsten setting will tell the camera that a white t-shirt appears orange because it is filmed under warm lights at around 3200 Kelvin.
-That way, the t-shirt will actually show as white instead of orange on your final footage.
+That way, the t-shirt will appear white instead of orange on your final footage.

 When you use a preset, the white balance setting in your camera will stay locked, which means you won’t end up with footage that changes colors every second.

-The problem with this approach is, that the presets might not match the lighting conditions perfectly.
-So you’ll still have to do some minor color correction in post-production.
+The problem with this approach is that the presets might not perfectly match the lighting conditions.
+So you’ll still have to make some minor color corrections in post-production.

-But how do you know what the color temperature of your surrounding environment is?
+But how do you know the color temperature of your surrounding environment?

-There are several ways you can go about this, and it is beyond the scope of this article to go into the fine details on this.
-And how precise you’re able to dial in the settings depends on your camera.
-You’ll have to dive into the manual of the camera and see what is possible and how you can do it.
+There are several ways to do this, and it is beyond the scope of this article to discuss the fine details.
+The precise way you can dial in the settings depends on your camera.
+You’ll have to dive into the camera’s manual to see what is possible and how you can do it.

 Working in a controlled environment